chcly/MockVM/Codes.md

 ### bl ADDR

-Branches to a local label and stores a link back to the calling instruction.
++ Branches to label ADDR and stores a link back to the calling instruction.

 ```asm
 fn1: